Region 9

 illustration of page of paper Press Release | Published:

-SACRAMENTO – The Sonoma County Disaster Recovery Center (DRC) is open in Sonoma to provide residents impacted by the California wildfires with local, state and federal disaster resources.
+SACRAMENTO, Calif. – The Ventura County Disaster Recovery Center (DRC) is opening in Thousand Oaks to provide residents impacted by the California wildfires with local, state and federal disaster resources.

 illustration of page of paper Press Release | Published: